 7. Nurse Informatics Analyst

-Nurse Informatics Analysts are responsible for managing health care data for patients, nurses, doctors, and other health care professionals.
-Since quality care highly depends on effective communication among providers, Nurse Informatics Analysts strive to find new ways to enhance documentation and computer technologies for seamless access of crucial patient records.
+Nurse Informatics Analysts are responsible for managing healthcare data for patients, nurses, doctors, and other healthcare professionals.
+Since quality care highly depends on effective communication among providers, Nurse Informatics Analysts strive to find new ways to enhance documentation and computer technologies for seamless access to crucial patient records.
 Certification for Nurse Informatics Analysts requires at least a bachelor’s degree, but many employers prefer applicants with a master’s degree in health care informatics or management.

-Nurse Informatics Analysts are often employed within hospitals, universities, consulting firms, health care facilities, and corporations that develop new information systems.
+Nurse Informatics Analysts often work in hospitals, universities, consulting firms, health care facilities, and also corporations that develop new information systems.
 Among the medical jobs without direct patient care duties, the average annual salary for a nurse informaticist is still quite pleasing at $83,675.
 Since more and more organizations are seeking experts in informatics to decrease documentation errors, the job outlook for Nurse Informatics Analysts is going to continue to be very promising.

 8. Certified Legal Nurse Consultant